 Jute, twine and thicker ropes all have a desirable neutral texture that is just perfect for creating something to go with a rustic decor theme.
 I like just looking at the spools of the rope.
-I don’t know what it is.
-There is something just soothing about it.
+I don’t know what it is!
+That is why I came up with this collection of rope crafts to use in home decor.

 It’s pretty easy to find things to do with twine.
 You can simply wrap it around whatever you are working on to give some textural dimension.
 I used it to add a little flare to my diy pencil holder and candle.